TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

     - 0 = the objects are equal
     - -i = the object is &quot;smaller&quot;
     - +i = the object is &quot;larger&quot;
-- Comparator (functional interface) is used to provide multiple sorting methods

-for objects that will need to be sorted in multiple ways.
-The Comparator interface

-is implemented by a separate class.
-This class then implements Comparator&#39;s
+- Comparator (functional interface) is used to provide multiple sorting methods for objects that will need to be sorted in multiple ways.
+The Comparator interface is implemented by a separate class.
+This class then implements Comparator.

 " compare() " method.